In this lab you will explore page tables and modify them to simplify the functions that copy data from user space to kernel space.

 This scheme relies on the user virtual address range not overlapping the range of virtual addresses that the kernel uses for its own instructions and data.
 Xv6 uses virtual addresses that start at zero for user address spaces, and luckily the kernel's memory starts at higher addresses.
 However, this scheme does limit the maximum size of a user process to be less than the kernel's lowest virtual address.
 After the kernel has booted, that address is 0xC000000 in xv6, the address of the PLIC registers; see kvminit() in kernel/vm.c, kernel/memlayout.h, and Figure 3-4 in the text.
-(Note that the actual lowest virtual address that the kernel uses is 0x2000000, the address of the CLINT registers, but xv6 uses the CLINT only very early in the boot sequence, so it's OK to map over it.)
 You'll need to modify xv6 to prevent user processes from growing larger than the PLIC address.

 Linux uses a technique similar to what you have implemented.
 Until a few years ago many kernels used the same per-process page table in both user and kernel space, with mappings for both user and kernel addresses, to avoid having to switch page tables when switching between user and kernel space.
 However, that setup allowed side-channel attacks such as Meltdown and Spectre.